Review Criteria

 Problem/Purpose

-The purpose of the manuscript clearly pinpoints the gap in the literature and/or practice and/or assumptions.
+The purpose of the manuscript is to pinpoint the gap in the literature and/or practice and/or assumptions.

 Literature Review